Netherland Line: The 1870s

 The Stoomvaart Maatschappij Nederland was based in Amsterdam, but initially its ships could not reach that city.
 From 1870 to 1879 the company's ships therefore sailed from Den Helder (Nieuwediep) to Java.
 The company also had its own warehouses in Nieuwediep for loading and unloading to smaller ships, that could reach Amsterdam via the Noordhollandsch Kanaal.
-Passengers, mail and some freight that required fast service could go by train to and from Naples, Marseilles or Genoa in order to keep the travelling time as short as possible, but this was not done on the first trips.
+Passengers, mail and some freight that required fast service could go by train to and from Naples, Marseille or Genoa in order to keep the travelling time as short as possible, but this was not done on the first trips.

 As regards freight, the company could initially profit from a government guarantee of about half the homeward freight during the first four years.
 This freight primarily consisted of goods produced by the government-run plantations and industries in the East Indies.
 E.g. tin from Bangka, tobacco, tea and copra.
 From Europe SMN would ship manufactured goods, factory equipment and railroad materials.